DukeOfEtiquette/dukeof_pinescripts/ichi_double_cloud/README.md

 ## Purpose

-Draw two differenct Ichimoku Clouds: one with double crypto settings (20/60/120/30) and one with double legacy settings (18/52/104/26).
+Draw two differenct Ichimoku Clouds: one with double crypto settings (20/60/120/30) and one with double legacy settings (9/26/52/26).

 ## Settings

 1. Toggle on/off either cloud
+1. Double legacy settings